-The relationship between cities and their need for water has been one of the critical interfaces between humanity and nature.
+The relationship between settlements and their need for water has been one of the critical interfaces between humanity and nature, extending in some cases over many centuries or even millennia.
 The plans and buildings of numerous settlements are testimony to the need to manage the flow of clean and dirty water through the urban environment.
-Projects to obtain water from rivers through Impounding and abstraction have altered natural environments. with both positive and negative consequences.
-The relationship between cities and the rural hinterlands from which they have sought water have been determined by the growth in consumption both domestic and industrial.
+Projects to obtain water from rivers through impounding and abstraction and from aquifers by pumping have altered natural environments, with both positive and negative consequences.
+The relationship between cities and the rural hinterlands from which they have sought water has been determined by the growth in consumption, both domestic and industrial.
 Finally, the defence and protection of natural landscapes has developed out of the popular resistance to the demands for more water for urbanites, evidenced from numerous schemes such as Manchester's Thirlmere reservoir, or San Francisco sourcing its water from the Hetch Hetchy valley in the Yosemite National Park.

 (vi) to be directly or tangibly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance.
-(The Committee considers that this criterion should preferably be used in conjunction with other criteria);

-This criterion supports the consideration of places associated with the scientific and technical understanding of how to resolve the urban sanitary crisis, as well as with the changes to urban administration and management required to put them into effect.
-For instance, the huge contribution of Louis Pasteur or Robert Koch to understanding the role of bacteria in waterborne disease, or of William Chadwick in conceptualizing the technical solution to the mid-19th century predicament.
+(The Committee considers that this criterion should preferably be used in conjunction with other criteria); This criterion supports the consideration of places associated with the scientific and technical understanding of how to resolve the urban Sanitary Crisis, as well as with the changes to urban administration and management required to put them into effect.
+For example, the huge contribution of Louis Pasteur or Robert Koch to understanding the role of bacteria in waterborne disease, or of William Chadwick in conceptualizing the technical solution to the mid-19th-century predicament.

-8. Case studies: sites and landscapes
+8. Case studies: sites and networks for comparison

-This section presents an array of historic infrastructure, buildings, ensembles and landscapes created by the water industry around the world, from different periods, technologies and degrees of completeness, prepared by authors familiar with their heritage values.
-The intention is to provide a selection of case studies by which heritage managers and others might make comparisons to gain a better idea of the relative significance of other sites.
+This section presents an array of historic infrastructure, buildings, ensembles and landscapes created by the water industry around the world, from different historical periods, technologies and degrees of completeness, prepared by or with the help of people familiar with their heritage values.
+The intention is to provide a selection of case studies by which heritage managers and others might make comparisons to gain a better idea of the relative significance of other sites and the importance of different attributes.

-All the places presented here include significant elements; their inclusion does not imply any recommendation, and the same applies to places not discussed here.
+They are presented in a broad historical sequence, although some sites contain components separated by many hundreds of years.
+All of them include significant elements; their inclusion does not imply any recommendation, and the same applies to places not discussed here.